entropyconquers/android-document-scanner-library/README.md

 ## Credits

-This library would not have been possible without the following projects:
+This library has been built on top of the work of:

 [Kuama-IT, Android Document Scanner](https://github.com/Kuama-IT/android-document-scanner)